tschutter/homefiles/README.rst

 5. Function and alias definitions can be defined in a POSIX standard way so that they can be shared by shells in the Bourne family.

+6. The PS1 environment variable is overwritten by /etc/bash.bashrc on Ubuntu.
+This means that we cannot define it in .profile.

 Therefore the implementation uses these guidelines:

 1. Most environment variables are set in .profile.
 They are then